fluffynuts/synchronous-promise/README.md

-I have an issue open on GitHub [https://github.com/Microsoft/TypeScript/issues/19909](https://github.com/Microsoft/TypeScript/issues/19909) but discussion so far has not beein particularly convincing that TypeScript emission will be altered to (imo) a more robust implementation which wraps the emitted `__awaiter` in a closure.
+I have an issue open on GitHub [https://github.com/Microsoft/TypeScript/issues/19909](https://github.com/Microsoft/TypeScript/issues/19909) but discussion so far has not been particularly convincing that TypeScript emission will be altered to (imo) a more robust implementation which wraps the emitted `__awaiter` in a closure.